jedi-knights/go-task.nvim/README.md

 A focused Neovim plugin for integrating the [`go-task`](https://taskfile.dev) task runner into your Go projects.

 `go-task.nvim` makes it easy to discover, run, and manage tasks defined in your `Taskfile.yml`, all from within Neovim.
-With seamless Telescope integration, floating terminal output, and optional lazy-loading, this plugin is ideal for test-driven Go development workflows.
+With seamless Snack integration, floating terminal output, and optional lazy-loading, this plugin is ideal for test-driven Go development workflows.

 ---

 ## ✨ Features

-* 🔍 **Telescope Picker** for fuzzy-finding tasks (`:GoTaskPick`)
+* 🔍 **Snack Picker** for fuzzy-finding tasks (`:GoTaskPick`)
 * 🚀 **Run tasks** via `:GoTaskRun <task>` or UI
 * 🪟 **Floating window output** for interactive feedback
 * 🧠 **Auto-loads** in Go projects or when a `Taskfile.yml` is present